wenuam/wm_dev_sys_tos__wmrtos/README.md

 [S3C2440]: https://www.google.com/search?q=S3C2440

-The choice of **68000** over more recent `ISA` like [ARM] or [RISC-V] also takes into account the large documentation and knowledge base acquired through its wide spread usage in various computers, video game systems, industrial controllers, etc.
+The choice of **68000** over more recent `ISA` like [ARM] or [RISC-V] also takes into account the large documentation and knowledge base acquired through its widespread usage in various computers, video game systems, industrial controllers, etc.

 [ARM]: https://en.wikipedia.org/wiki/ARM_architecture_family
 [RISC-V]: https://en.wikipedia.org/wiki/RISC-V

-At one point the world turned [RISC] to "simplify" the compilers' development yet there never have been so many incompatible `CPU` declinations and extensions ([AVX], [Neon], etc) rendering the process completely pointless.
+At one point the world turned [RISC] to "simplify" the compilers' development yet there never have been so many incompatible `CPU` declinations and extensions ([AVX], [Neon], etc) rendering the process [completely pointless](https://xkcd.com/927/).

 [RISC]: https://en.wikipedia.org/wiki/Reduced_instruction_set_computer
 [AVX]: https://en.wikipedia.org/wiki/Advanced_Vector_Extensions
 [Neon]: https://www.arm.com/technologies/neon

-So a virtualization engine leverage the diverse `CPU` architectures to a range of updated **68000**-like `ISA`, preserving the original philosophy, yet still gaining access to recent features synthetically factored and simplified.
-But not censored "for the kids" though.
+So a "virtualization engine" leverage the diverse `CPU` architectures to a range of updated **68000**-like `ISA`, preserving the original philosophy, yet still gaining access to recent features synthetically factored and simplified.
+But not censored "for the kids" though...

 At first it started like a [fantasy] `CPU` evolution in an [alternative timeline], yet the idea grew into a more plausible approach to modern computing folding back to its root, like an ancient "black hole" growing when merging less capable or short lived system, becoming a multi-purpose behemoth.